aniyy117/next-amazon-scraper/my.md

 Hey there, fellow developers! 👋

-Ever wanted to create your own Amazon product search tool?
-Whether for personal projects, data analysis, or just to flex your web scraping skills, you're in the right place!
-In this guide, I'll walk you through building a sleek Amazon Product Search app using **Next.js 14**, **Puppeteer**, **Cheerio**, and **shadcn UI** for stylish components.
-Let’s get started!
+Have you ever thought about building your own Amazon product search tool?
+Whether it's for a personal project, data analysis, or just to showcase your web scraping prowess, you're in the right spot!
+In this guide, I'll walk you through creating a sleek Amazon Product Search app using **Next.js 14**, **Puppeteer**, **Cheerio**, and **shadcn UI** for those stylish components.
+Let’s dive in!

 ---

 ## Table of Contents